VimsecAu/kb/m365/baselines/teams.md

 Blocking external access prevents external users from using Teams as an avenue for reconnaissance or phishing.
 Even with external access disabled, external users will still be able to join Teams calls, assuming anonymous join is enabled.
-Depending on company need, if both external access and anonymous join are blocked—neither required nor recommended by this baseline—external collaborators would only be able to attend meetings if added as B2B guest users.
+Depending on organisation need, if both external access and anonymous join are blocked—neither required nor recommended by this baseline—external collaborators would only be able to attend meetings if added as B2B guest users.

 External access may be granted on a per-domain basis.
-This may be desirable in some cases (e.g., for company-to-company collaboration).
-See the Chief Information Officer Council's [Intercompany Collaboration Program](https://community.max.gov/display/Egov/Intercompany+Collaboration+Program) Office of Management and Budget MA site for a list of .gov domains for sharing.
+This may be desirable in some cases (e.g., for organisation-to-organisation collaboration).
+See the Chief Information Officer Council's [Interorganisation Collaboration Program](https://community.max.gov/display/Egov/Interorganisation+Collaboration+Program) Office of Management and Budget MA site for a list of .gov domains for sharing.

 Similar to external users, blocking contact with unmanaged Teams users prevents these users from looking up internal users by their email address and initiating chats and calls within Teams.
 These users would still be able to join calls, assuming anonymous join is enabled.
 Additionally, unmanaged users may be added to Teams chats if the internal user initiates the contact.